-I believe a good flamenco guitar should have a beautiful tone, as well as the springy attack and quick response needed for this very rhythmic kind of music.
-The airy, earthy tonal qualities come from the cypress back and sides - which are very light, but strong.
+A good flamenco guitar should have a beautiful tone, as well as the springy attack and quick response needed for this very rhythmic kind of music.
+The airy, earthy tonal qualities come from the cypress back and sides, which are very light, but strong.
 A good spruce/cypress flamenca can produce a beguiling range of light and dark tones, capable of expressing sadness and pathos as well as joy and happiness.

 It is a shame that few would ever consider cypress for a classical guitar - it would be very beautiful.